ProstateBRP/BRPRobot2021/WPI/Matlab/MRI_FEEDBACK_INTEGRATION_PROPOSAL.md

   - Z: Patient's superior (+) / inferior (-)
 - **Units**: Millimeters (mm)
 - **Origin**: Same as image volume origin used in 3D Slicer
+- **Reference Frame**: All coordinates in Slicer's RAS coordinate system

 **Quality/Confidence Metrics** (Optional but helpful):
 - If your segmentation provides confidence/quality score, include it